ScaledMarkets/bddloadgen/README.md

 ## Inverse cumulative distribution function

+Consider a random variable x.
-An inverse cumulative distribution function (ICDF), aka [quantile function](https://en.wikipedia.org/wiki/Quantile_function), typically represented as F<sup>-1</sup>, is the value at which the probability of a random variable is less than or equal to a given probability.
+An inverse cumulative distribution function (ICDF), aka [quantile function](https://en.wikipedia.org/wiki/Quantile_function), typically represented as F<sup>-1</sup>(p), where p is the probability, is the value of the variable x at which 100p% of the values of x are below the value.
+For example, if for a probability of .9 (i.e., 90%), F<sup>-1</sup> is, the value of x is 3, it means that 90% of the values of values of x are 3 or less.

 Given,